katrinleinweber/Git-for-bio-scientists/README.md

 > - works best for line- or paragraph-based files
 > - built for source code, but also useful for texts and simple images
-> - less useful for complex or large file types => no backup replacement!
+> - less useful for complex or large file types
+> - not a backup substitute

 #### Cultural

 > - helps build self-explanatory & verifiable project documentation (for your future self, colleagues, students, reviewers...)
 > - enables less painful collaboration on same set of files
-> - causes conflicts only if same lines in same file get changed (better syncing of text files)
+> - conflicts only if same lines in same file get changed
+> - not really a syncing substitute, except for text files

 ### Basic Git vocabulary: repository/repo